huan/paper-morpho-vector-presentation/paper/text.md

 A morpheme is the smallest unit of a word, which has a meaning, lexical or grammatical, and cannot be divided into smaller units.
 For instance, the word "unpredictable" consists of 3 morphemes -- un + predict + able.
 Un is a prefix, which means "not" and is used in this example to negate the adjective "predictable."
 The suffix able is used to form adjectives and is usually placed at the end of a verb (useable, loveable, deniable, etc.).

-In this paper, we will talk about the Word Embedding in Morphonology.
+In this paper, we will talk about the Word Embedding in Morphology.

-## 2. Morphonology
+## 2. Morphology

 morphemes is Re-combin(e)-able.
 See Table \ref{morpheme-carries-meaning} [@jill2016morphology]: